 From unique takes on the hot toddy to mulled wine, we round up our favourite cocktails and drinks that can help take the chill off this winter.
-Photo: Courtesy Empress Gin
+Photo: invizbk/Getty Images

 Winter is in full swing, and we’re in search of warming, cosy ways to ward off the chill.
-Traditionally, a hot toddy is just the right medicine for these icy evenings – it even has its own national day of celebration, every year on Jan.
-11. Usually made with whisky, lemon, honey and boiling water, the “medicinal” drink has been said to help ward off colds.
+Traditionally, a hot toddy is just the right medicine for these icy evenings.
+Usually made with whisky, lemon, honey and boiling water, the “medicinal” drink has been said to help ward off colds.

 There’s a bit of science behind it, but it has a bit more to do with temperature than booze: hot drinks, apparently, aid in the secretion of mucous, which, in turn, can help defend the body against bacteria and even viruses.
 The alcohol helps to calm the nerves – in moderation, naturally – and may promote sleep, which is a healer in its own right, particularly when we’re not feeling 100 per cent.

-Add a bit of armchair traveller adventure (we can’t really go much farther right now!) and try a tweak on tradition with a few winter-warming cocktail recipes from Canada and the United Kingdom.
+Add a bit of armchair traveller adventure for those who have hit pause on international travel for now, and try a tweak on tradition with a few winter-warming cocktail recipes from Canada and the United Kingdom.
 And for those of you who are trying a dry February, we’ve got a no-alcohol toddy, too.

 Try this rum-and-coffee–fuelled hot cocktail twist, courtesy of Agostino Peronne, director of mixology for the Connaught Bar at the Connaught Hotel, London, England.